visnkmr/homepagev2/src/projects/3Wireless File Manager.md

 oss: f
 ---

-Transfer files between your android device and any device that has a browser/supports web data transfer.
+Send, Browse, Download files between devices between devices on your home network using your android.